dwjoyce/pythonbook/01 - Python as a Calculator.rst

 Firstly, what is this ``/`` and ``*`` symbols?
 Well, the ``÷`` doesn't actually appear on your computer keyboard, so we use another symbol ``/`` instead.
 And the ``×`` is too much like the letter ``x``, so we use the asterix ``*`` symbol instead.

 Type in it, press Return and see what the result is.
-Is it 39 like when we used the calculator?
-No, it is 24!
-Why?
+The result should read 24.0, which is a fractional number.
+In Python, we will deal with two types of numbers - whole numbers (integers) and fractional numbers (floating point or real numbers).

-Well, unlike a calculator, but like proper Maths, a computer language does not work out the sum from left to right - it gives priority - precedence - to some operations over others.
+Remember, like proper Maths, a computer language does not work out the sum from left to right - it gives priority - precedence - to some operations over others.
 It actually performs the divide first (4 divided by 2, equalling 2), then the multiply (2 times 3, equalling 6), then the addition (10 plus 20 equalling 30) and finally the subtraction (30 minus 6 equalling 24).

 To enforce a different order, you can use brackets.
 Just like in Maths.
 Put a set of brackets around each part of the sum you want done separately.
 So if we want to do the above sum in the order of the calculator, we have to do the following::